cysouw/diathesis/text/c11_infinitive.md

 Returning to the classification of the *lassen* constructions in [@tbl:lassen], the last two  diatheses (i.e. those without obligatory reflexive pronouns and with causation/permission interpretation) are both promotions.
 They are novative diatheses that introduce a completely new role into the sentence as a nominative subject.
 In contrast, the first four diatheses in [@tbl:lassen] (i.e. those with obligatory reflexive pronouns and permission/possibility interpretation) are all demotions.
 They are closely related, but can be differentiated by their specific remapping of roles.

-So, there are the two closely related *lassen+Infinitiv* diatheses with promotion, which will be called *Permissivkausativ* and *Passivkausativ*.
+So, there are the two closely related *lassen+In­fi­ni­tiv* diatheses with promotion, which will be called *Permissivkausativ* and *Passivkausativ*.
 Although both are similar, there are various differences between these two causative diatheses.
 First, the erstwhile nominative is demoted to an accusative in the *Permissivkausativ* [@next], while it is demoted to an optional *von* prepositional phrase in the *Passivkausativ* [@nnext].
 Second, there are various verbs that allow for a *Permissivkausativ* but not for a *Passivkausativ*.
 For examples, the verb *antworten* 'to answer' [@nnext c,d] is not compatible with a *Passivkausativ*.
 Finally, the *Permissivkausativ* can both have a causative [@next a] and a permissive [@next b] reading, while the *Passivkausativ* cannot have a permissive interpretation, only the causative interpretation is possible [@nnext b].

 ::: ex
 ~~Permissivkausativ~~